-19. The Submission provides valuable insight to the PTA, with its demonstrated on ground understanding, of the benefits and impacts of the proposed new bus network.
+19. The Submission provides valuable insight to the PTA , with its demonstrated on ground understanding, of the benefits and impacts of the proposed new bus network.

-That Council ENDORSE the City of Kalamunda Submission to the Public Transport Authority shown as Attachment1 in regard to the Bus Network in the District.
+That Council ENDORSE the City of Kalamunda Submissions to the Public Transport Authority in regards to the Bus Network in the District.